jacobobryant/biff/docs/02-reference/07-transactions.md

   :user/foo :db/dissoc}]
 ```

-Use `:db/unique` to ensure that only one document has an attribute with this value:
+Use `:db/unique` to ensure that no other document has the same value for the given attribute:

 ```clojure
 [{:db/doc-type :user